 The objective of this work item is to specify the business relationships, requirements and solutions for Ranging and Sidelink Positioning Charging.
 Specifically, the areas of work for SA5 include:

-Support of architecture for converged charging for Ranging and Sidelink Positioning
+WT-1: Support of architecture for converged charging for Ranging and Sidelink Positioning

-Support of converged charging for Ranging/Sidelink Positioning UE Discovery

-Support of converged charging for UE positioning assisted by Sidelink Positioning and involving 5GC
+WT-2: Support of converged charging for UE positioning assisted by Sidelink Positioning and involving 5GC

+WT-3: Support of converged charging for Ranging/SL Positioning service exposure

+These work tasks depend on WID in SA2 to be agreed:

+WT-4: Support of converged charging for Ranging/Sidelink Positioning UE Discovery

-Support of converged charging for UE only Sidelink Positioning for Target UE using Located UE
+WT-5: Support of converged charging for UE only Sidelink Positioning for Target UE using Located UE

-Support of converged charging for Ranging/SL Positioning service exposureThis work will be based on the corresponding conclusions documented in the TR 28.845.
+This work will be based on the corresponding conclusions documented in the TR 28.845.

+TU estimates and dependencies